stpotter16/ansible/README.md

 # TODO
 - Install sqlfluff
+- Install n as the first step of installing node
 - Install delta,
+- Install live-server as part of dev tooling

 # Fix
 - Creating a weird ' ' directory at some point